Cheletropic reaction

 Case 1: the single atom is the carbonyl carbon (C=O) that ends up in carbon monoxide (C≡O).

-Case 2: the single atom is the nitrogen atom in the diazenyl group (N=N), which ends up as dinitrogen (N≡N).
+Case 2: the single atom is the nitrogen atom in the isodiazene group (N=N), which ends up as dinitrogen (N≡N).

 The above are known as cheletropic eliminations because a small, stable molecule is given off in the reaction.

 Case 3 & 4: the single atom is the sulfur in sulfur dioxide (SO2), which joins the alkene chains to form a ring.

 In organic chemistry, cheletropic reactions, also known as chelotropic reactions, are a type of pericyclic reaction (a chemical reaction that involves a transition state with a cyclic array of atoms and an associated cyclic array of interacting orbitals).
 Specifically, cheletropic reactions are a subclass of cycloadditions.
 The key distinguishing feature of cheletropic reactions is that on one of the reagents, both new bonds are being made to the same atom.